okjuan/virtual.book/essays/_posts/2023-01-28-progress-without-planning.md

 layout: post
 title: how to progress without planning
 permalink: /progress-without-planning
-tags: time-management decision-making work
+tags: essays time-management decision-making work
-category: essays

 ---

 The other day I picked a bunch of books from my library and tried to start each of them.